Number of UK passports plummeted 2.5 million in two years

 It was also 54% higher than the 627,000 printed across November and December 2019.

+A Cabinet Office spokesman said Downing Street chief of staff Steve Barclay met with Passport Office officials on Thursday, but refused to be drawn on the details of what was discussed.

-On Tuesday, a senior Government source said Prime Minister Boris Johnson is ready to “privatise the arse” out of the Passport Office amid fears that families could miss out on their summer holidays due to delays in renewing their documents.
+On Tuesday, a senior Government source said Prime Minister Boris Johnson is ready to “privatise the arse” out of the agency amid fears that families could miss out on their summer holidays due to delays in renewing their documents.

 Shadow home secretary Yvette Cooper told the Commons on Wednesday of two constituents who “fear their honeymoon may now be wrecked because their passports haven’t arrived, even though they applied in plenty of time”.